 Native project partners

-Native (as ACTE as a whole) is put together of textile and fashion experts and producers across Europe.
-In this designer development project, there are four main partners.
+Native (as ACTE as a whole) was put together with textile and fashion experts and producers across Europe.
+In this designer development project, there were four main partners.

 The main ACTE partners in Native are:

 – Comune di Prato (Italy)

 – Modacc Catalan Fashion Cluster (Spain)

 – Borås Stad, (Sweden) – chairman.

 The City of Prato with more than 190,000 inhabitants is Tuscany’s second largest city and the third largest in Central Italy, after Rome and Florence.
 Prato is famous worldwide for its textile district, which represents about 3% of European textile production.
 3.500 textile enterprises, and more than 4.000 clothing enterprises employ about 33.000 workers in what is considered an industry at the service of the big fashion brands but also the production of fast fashion, a sector in which Prato is the European leader and reference big organised distribution.

 Prato is a city where many cultures live together and which, with contradictions and problems, integrates knowledge and lifestyles, forming a melting pot that has always characterized it.
 The strong migration flows are closely tired with the entrepreneurial vocation of Prato that in 60 years has doubled its population, from 98,000 at the end of the 50s to almost 200,000 today.
 Coming mostly from neighboring towns until the early ’60s, then from the regions of Southern Italy, especially Puglia and Basilicata, and finally since the early 80’s from more than 124 countries in the world, men and women have settled in Prato, a city that has been able to welcome them among thousand contradictions, evolving its own identity and becoming an integration place.
 Today, only one out of two was born in Prato, 33,000 come from other countries with a predominance of citizens of Chinese nationality, almost 19,000 residents registered at the registry office.